adnan-umich/monai-train/README.md

 ### Configurations
 ```
 --model : CNN model yaml file.
 --data: Location of the NIfTI dataset.
-It must contain a folder named imageTr,
+It must contain a folder named imagesTr,
         which holds the training images that have been labeled.
 Additionally,
         there should be a folder named labelsTr containing the corresponding labels for the training sets.
         Furthermore, there should be a folder named imagesTs that contains the test images, which are unlabeled.